 CALLING SOMEONE OUT

-How it might sound: “There will be no Islamophobic remarks here!” |
+How it might sound: “There will be no Islamophobic remarks here!”
+Source: Alderwick & Associates.
+The Three Faces of Oppression.
+February 11, 2020. |

 Staff Professional Learning Resources |

-To support staff learning related to Black History Month, employees are invited to register for the following virtual professional learning opportunities: Educators and staff looking for tips, strategies and best practices for discussing race and racism are invited to review the following guide prepared by Teaching Tolerance at the following link: https://bit.ly/3gSwyZI Educators and staff are also invited to explore the Dismantling Anti-Black Racism in Schooling, Education, and Beyond: Resource Guide developed by the Centre for Integrative Anti-Racism Studies at the University of Toronto at the following link: https://bit.ly/3nDnIlv |
+Professional Learning Resources Before engaging in conversations about student identity, staff should familiarize themselves with best practices for ensuring culturally safe learning environments.
+Educators and staff looking for tips, strategies and best practices for discussing race and racism are invited to review the guide Let's Talk: Discussing Race, Racism and Other Difficult Topics with Students by Teaching Tolerance.
+Educators and staff are also invited to explore the Dismantling Anti-Black Racism in Schooling, Education, and Beyond: Resource Guide developed by the Centre for Integrative Anti-Racism Studies at the University of Toronto. |

 Virtual Presentations |

-Join Saidat as she brings celebration, awareness, and a call to action during Black History Month.
-Kindergarten to Grade 3 Assembly
+Join Saidat as she brings celebration, awareness, and a call to action during Black History Month, as "Black history is world history."
+Saidat will help students learn more about the events, accomplishments and triumphs of the African diaspora that may not be included in history curriculum.
+Kindergarten to Grade 3

 Elementary Classroom Resources |

-ETFO Black Canadian Curriculum Resources:
+ETFO Black Canadian Curriculum Resources

 Secondary Classroom Resources |